zzj0311/pytorch-image-inpainting-using-mixed-convolution/README.md

 - opencv-python

 ## Usage
-* Generally, it is supposed to work on any datasets, Since I have trained the model on CelebA, you should download the [dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) first if you want to use my pre-trained model.
+* Generally, it is supposed to work on any datasets.
+Since I have trained the model on CelebA, you should download the [dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) first if you want to use my pre-trained model.

 * Make sure your Pytorch version is 0.4.1+, it won't work otherwise.
 The code is fully tested under version 0.4.1 and there maybe some memory [issues](https://github.com/pytorch/pytorch/issues/15774) under 1.0.0.
 While the cause has not been found yet, it's not guaranteed that it can work properly.

-* For now, the input image size is restricted to (256, 256) as I hard coded the mask generation parameters.
-This issue would be fixed once I feel boring :)
+~~* For now, the input image size is restricted to (256, 256) as I hard coded the mask generation parameters.
+This issue would be fixed once I feel boring :)~~ It should now support arbitaray input size.

 * To run the model, you first have to run sampler.py to generate the training & testing split. (the dataset I used is also provided in case you are as lazy as me.)